Gates of Olympus 1000 by Pragmatic Play — Full Review

 The Franchise Hierarchy

-If you prefer higher max win potential, Gates of Olympus offers 50,000x through its instant-prize Super Scatter symbols — but that max win probability is 1 in 666 million.
+If you prefer higher max win potential, Gates of Olympus Super Scatter offers 50,000x through its instant-prize Super Scatter symbols — but that max win probability is 1 in 666 million.
 If you prefer the proven classic, the original Gates of Olympus offers the same core experience with a 5,000x cap but a 4x more achievable max win.
 GoO 1000 sits in the middle: triple the ceiling of the original without the extreme rarity of Super Scatter's 50,000x.

 Are Gates of Olympus 1000 Predictor Apps Real?